jonlawrence017/NBA-Playoffs-Series-Predictor-2025/README.md

 - **Note**: Do not share the obtained datasets or their processed outputs (e.g., `master_playoff_advanced_stats.csv`, `parsed_playoff_outcomes.csv`) publicly, as this violates the data owners’ policies.
 Use datasets only for private analysis, ensuring compliance with all terms.

 ## Usage
 This project is shared for demonstration purposes as part of my portfolio.
-Please contact me at [your-email] for permission to use, modify, or distribute the code.
+Please contact me at jonlawrence00@gmail.com for permission to use, modify, or distribute the code.
 To replicate the project, obtain the required datasets as described in [Data Sources](#data-sources) and follow the [Order of Operations](#order-of-operations).
 Do not share any datasets or processed outputs derived from NBA.com or Sports-Reference.com without explicit permission from the respective owners.